evereverland/2022/journal/2022-10-08-hello-originstory.md

 * Provide deep philosophical underpinnings to the effort
   * The value of the effort in helping define the future
-  * Linking somehoe to efforts such as
+  * Linking similar to efforts such as:
     * https://longnow.org/
     * https://www.romankrznaric.com/good-ancestor
     * https://www.effectivealtruism.org/